FS-Code/open-appointment-docs/source/index.html.md

 }
 ```

-This endpoint allows to delete booked appointments.
+This endpoint allows to delete appointments.

-`POST /api/delete-appointment`
+`POST /api/delete-appointments`